 In an abstract explanation it might seem good enough just to say that from the point of view of each person the last point makes clear that she owes a basic respect, which might include specific rights and obligations, to anyone else, but within that her personal friendships, loves, commitments, and goals are her own affair.
 But, as the social issues around education, nepotism, inheritance, and many other matters show, the boundary between ethics and moral obligation to strangers (not to mention foreign nationals) and personal commitments remains highly controversial.
 This highlights where Scanlon is apt to find a problem.
 Although he discards Kant’s conception of freedom, he still wants to keep the idea of moral community he thinks Kant has.
 Even if it is true that people have reason to care about their relation to others in all times and places, the sectarian character of contemporary society which is well illustrated by the issues referred to above, and the difficulty of persuading members of groups with differing ideologies or moral causes that opposing views of other groups deserve to be taken seriously are apt to render the moral community a chimera.
 In matters ranging from expression of identity to inequality of rewards in a market situation, it is, to say the least, unclear that those with one viewpoint recognise that others might reasonably object to their position.
 This is one reason why I believe that, for all the problems with judging the moral worth or otherwise of actions with regard to their (foreseeable) consequences, it will still be necessary to invoke consequences of action as a backstop principle in cases where moral communities, or sub-communities, are rigidly opposed and cannot simply be left to go their separate ways.

 Even if ethical theorising, sometimes called moral philosophy, can work successfully with the 21st century world, that still seems to leave the universe as a tough place.
 Modern cosmology and ecology imply we’re extremely lucky to be here at all, around a peaceable star in a relatively quiet neighbourhood of the galaxy.
 Even our planet is a quiet affair without any very recent supervolcano eruptions.
 (When Sirius gives up the ghost in a supernova, or if we can’t sort out a diversion for any awkwardly placed asteroids or black holes, we’d better be elsewhere.)
 The latest discoveries suggest the prospects are for the universe to go on expanding indefinitely, so it just ends up cold, dark, and dead.
 But to talk of ‘evil’ or ‘hostile’ we have to have some sort of conscious deliberation which is vicious, rather than just the unconscious – i.e., lacking in the sort of awareness, intention, or deliberation we associate with ‘consciousness’ – processes which scientific ‘laws’ (i.e., theories which appear to fit out there) describe.
 Ethics or morality, and therefore conceptions of good and evil, right and wrong, etc., deal with something quite different.
-These relate to intentions leading to actions, and contact with other people who may be affected by how we act.2
+These relate to agents who can have intentions that lead to actions, and contact with other people who may be affected by how each of us acts.2

 Science extends the scope of moral questions